 Moreover, if $S \in UC_{n}(\Gamma)$ has $k$ particles in $\Gamma_{1}$ and $n-k$ particles in $\Gamma_{2}$, then where $S \cap \Gamma_{1}$ (resp. $S \cap \Gamma_{2}$) denotes the configuration of the $k$ (resp. $n-k$) particles of $S$ lying in $\Gamma_{1}$ (resp. $\Gamma_{2}$). \end{lem}

 \begin{remark} Note, Genevois states this result in terms of $B_n(\Gamma,S)$ rather than $RB_n(\Gamma,S)$.
-However, the proof proceeds by showing it is true for $RB_n(\Gamma,S)$ and then applying Theorem \ref{thm:config_space_retraction} after subdividing edges of $\Gamma$ sufficiently.
-Indeed, this applies to all results of Genevois cited in this section. \end{remark}
+However, the proof proceeds by showing it is true for $RB_n(\Gamma,S)$ and then applying Theorem \ref{thm:config_space_retraction} after subdividing edges of $\Gamma$ sufficiently. \end{remark}

 Another foundational result of Abrams states that the cube complex $UC_{n}(\Gamma)$ is non-positively curved \cite[Theorem 3.10]{AbramsThesis}.
-Furthermore, Genevois proved that $UC_{n}(\Gamma)$ admits a \emph{special colouring} \cite[Proposition 3.7]{Gen_braids}.
-We shall omit the details of his theory of special colourings, and direct the reader to \cite{Gen_rel_hyp_special} for further details.
-The key result is that a cube complex $X$ admits a special colouring if and only if there exists a special cube complex $Y$ such that $Y^{(2)}=X^{(2)}$ \cite[Lemma 3.2]{Gen_rel_hyp_special}.
+Furthermore, Genevois proved that $UC_{n}(\Gamma)$ admits a \emph{special coloring} \cite[Proposition 3.7]{Gen_braids}.
+We shall omit the details of his theory of special colorings, and direct the reader to \cite{Gen_rel_hyp_special} for further details.
+The key result is that a cube complex $X$ admits a special coloring if and only if there exists a special cube complex $Y$ such that $Y^{(2)}=X^{(2)}$ \cite[Lemma 3.2]{Gen_rel_hyp_special}.
 Furthermore, Genevois constructs $Y$ by taking $X^{(2)}$ and inductively attaching $m$--cubes $C$ whenever a copy of $C^{(m-1)}$ is present in the complex, for $m \geq 3$; this ensures non-positive curvature of $Y$.
 Since in our case $X=UC_{n}(\Gamma)$ is already non-positively curved, this means $Y=X$.
 Thus, $B_{n}(\Gamma)$ is the fundamental group of the special cube complex $UC_{n}(\Gamma')$.
 Crisp and Wiest also showed this indirectly by proving that every graph braid group embeds in a right-angled Artin group \cite[Theorem 2]{CrispWiest}.

 In summary, we have the following result.

 \begin{cor}[Graph braid groups are special; \cite{AbramsThesis,CrispWiest,Gen_braids,Gen_rel_hyp_special}] Let $n>1$ and let $\Gamma$ be a finite, connected graph.
 Then $B_{n}(\Gamma) \cong RB_{n}(\Gamma')$, where $\Gamma'$ is obtained from $\Gamma$ by subdividing edges.
 In particular, $B_{n}(\Gamma)$ is the fundamental group of the connected compact special cube complex $UC_{n}(\Gamma')$. \end{cor}